The night of contemporary art in Paris

 For the 2026 edition, the artistic direction is entrusted to Barbara Butch, a DJ, artist, and producer of festive events, a figure on the LGBTQI+ scene and an engaged personality.
 The chosen theme is Love, explored through installations, performances, and nocturnal trails throughout Paris and Île-de-France.

 Nuit Blanche celebrates its 25th anniversary on the night of Saturday, June 6 to Sunday, June 7, 2026.
-The artistic direction is entrusted to Barbara Butch, a DJ, artist, and producer of festive events, an emblematic figure of the LGBTQI+ scene and an engaged personality.
+The artistic direction is entrusted to Barbara Butch, DJ, producer of festive events, and emblematic figure of the Parisian LGBTQI+ scene, assisted by Marie Gautier.
+She won the call for projects launched by the City of Paris and presents a carte blanche under the sign of love — not as a sentimental feeling, but as a collective and political gesture that brings together and celebrates diversity.

 Nuit Blanche is a free event open to all, taking place over an entire night in numerous locations in Paris and Île-de-France.